pvictordev/socialhub/README.md

 # SocialHub - Social Media App

-SocialHub is a user-friendly social platform that connects users through Google authentication.
+SocialHub is a user-friendly social media platform that connects users through Google authentication.
 It provides a simple and intuitive space to interact, converse, and build connections with friends and colleagues.

 **Live Demo**: [SocialHub](#)